Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/zip-disks.md

 3. Plug the power cable into a power socket
 4. Press the power button on the write blocker

-### Step 2: Connect the Zip Drive to the write blocker
+### Step 2: Connect the zip drive to the write blocker

-1. Connect the Zip Drive to the write blocker (device side) using the USB cable
+1. Connect the zip drive to the write blocker (device side) using the USB cable
-2. Connect the DC power supply to the Zip Drive
+2. Connect the DC power supply to the zip drive
 3. Plug the power cable into a power socket

 ### Step 3: Create a disk image

-1. Insert a Zip Diks in the Zip Drive
+1. Insert a zip disk in the Zip drive
 2. [Create a disk image using Guymager](guymager.md)

 ### Step 4: Eject the disk